jgilbert01/aws-lambda-stream/README.md

   * _note this may not be needed in the latest version of global tables_

 > Look for future blog posts on `dynamodb single tables`, `latching`, `soft-deletes` and `oplock-based-joins`.

-## EventBridge Support
-* `fromEventBridge` - creates a stream from Kinesis records
-* `Connector` - connector for the EventBridge SDK
-* `publishToEventBridge` - stream steps for publishing events to EventBridge
-* `toEventBridgeRecord` - test helper mentioned above

 ## S3 Support
 * https://github.com/jgilbert01/aws-lambda-stream/issues/17